 Summer Reading Gains

 One of the main goals of Horizons is to assist all students in building literacy skills to ensure that students are reading on grade level.
-This summer we initiated a new literacy approach, including more individualized support and testing using DIBELS (Dynamic Indicators of Basic Early Literacy Skills).
+In 2018, we initiated a new literacy approach, including more individualized support and testing using DIBELS (Dynamic Indicators of Basic Early Literacy Skills).
 We administered pre-and post- testing and monitored the varying fluencies that correlated to each grade.

 Student Retention and Attendance

 According to the RAND corporation, the academic advantage for students with 20 or more days of attendance in a voluntary summer program after the second summer translated to 20-25% of typical annual gains in math and reading.